Sethupathy-Lab/cornell_tutorials/miRquant_tutorial/README.md

         /workdir/<put your Cornell ID here>/test_multi_samples/
 ```

 For more information and the full tutorial, see the [main miRquant repository](https://github.com/Sethupathy-Lab/miRquant).
-From here you can continue usint the main [miRquant tutorial](https://github.com/Sethupathy-Lab/miRquant/blob/master/tutorial/TUTORIAL.md) and follow along starting at the **Running miRQuant** section.
+From here you can continue using the main [miRquant tutorial](https://github.com/Sethupathy-Lab/miRquant/blob/master/tutorial/TUTORIAL.md) and follow along starting at the **Running miRQuant** section.